Cq8jx/VJU-Project/University Regulations/English/BGDDT-TT-18-2021 Regulations on Admission and Training for Doctoral Degrees.md

     d)  The father, mother, wife or husband, children, brothers, sisters, and siblings of the graduate student shall not participate in the Council.
-3. Within a maximum of 03 months from the date the doctoral student\'s thesis passes the independent review process, the training institution must organize a meeting of the Thesis Evaluation Council.
+3. Within a maximum of 03 months from the date the doctoral student's thesis passes the independent review process, the training institution must organize a meeting of the Thesis Evaluation Council.
 The organization of the thesis evaluation session for the